dilnazua/dilnazua/README.md

 ### Hi there 👋
 My name is Dilnaz.
 I am a rising sophomore at Minerva University studying Computer Science and Artificial Intelligence.

 I'm also a passionate software developer who loves challenging herself in various fields, including production engineering, machine learning, game development and cybersecurity.
-I thrive on problem-solving and contributing to open-source projects. 🚀

-Apart from tech, I enjoy biking 🚴‍♀️ and indulging in the art of making desserts. 🍰

 Get in Touch